rares/rares.github.com/source/_posts/2012-09-16-ruby-port-of-scala-option.markdown

   If the password check is true, then the Option returns 'Some(user)' again.
 If not, it returns 'None'.
   </li>
   <li>
-    <strong>map:</strong> if the password check was correct, then record that the user logged in
+    <strong>inside:</strong> if the password check was correct, then record that the user logged in
-    successfully using the 'Some(user)'.
-We then return the user Reference to be automatically wrapped in an 'Option', otherwise, the option just returns 'None'.
+    successfully using the 'Some(user)'. 'inside' then just returns the reference to the 'Some(user)'.
   </li>
   <li><strong>get_or_else:</strong> if any of the calls in the chain returned 'None' then when we
   reach the get_or_else call, the Option invokes the behavior in the block, in which we define as returning an anonymous User.
 If the Option